PierreMishra/weather-data-project/README.md

 * `data_analysis.py`
 * `functions.py`

-The data is stored in `database/weather.db`
+The data is stored in `database/weather.db`.
+More about data model can be found in *Database Design* section below.

 ### Flask API